 Celebrate Labor Day by laboring through this endurance mountain biking event that starts and ends in downtown Grand Junction and traverses the Lunch Loops Trail System.
 Participants of all skill levels will enjoy an assortment of terrain while traversing the Tabeguache trail system to the Magellan loop with three different courses spanning 15, 30 or 40 miles.
 A community concert will top off the day’s festivities.
 As with all Epic Rides events, all participants and concert attendees will be required to donate two canned goods upon arrival.

 September 20 Tour de Vineyards

 Oenophiles and bacchanalians of all sorts will revel in the 25-mile Tour de Vineyards through Colorado’s Wine Country.
 With the course utilizing paved roads and just a few hills, it’s the perfect outing for those who love to ride by vineyards, as well as imbibe every one in a while.
-As the event takes place in the Grand Valley on the Western Slope, cyclists will have a view of areas wineries as well as acres of vineyards and fruit orchards.
+As the event takes place in Grand Junction, cyclists will have a view of areas wineries as well as acres of vineyards and fruit orchards.
 This year’s Tour de Vineyards is limited to just 1,000 riders; registration is required.

 October 4 Tour of the Moon